ktheory/alexa-country-capital-quiz/Readme.md

-# Alexa Skill state capital quiz
+# Alexa Skill country capital quiz

-This Alex Skill is a little game to help my kids learn US state capitals; and an excuse for me to play around with:
+This Alex Skill is a little game to help my kids learn Country capitals; and an excuse for me to play around with:

 - [AWS Lambda](https://aws.amazon.com/lambda/)
 - [The Alexa Skills node